kelvinOhaya/bluesky-backend/backend/README.md

 # Solo-Chat-App Backend

-This is the backend for the Solo-Chat-App, a real-time chat application with group and direct messaging, built with Node.js, Express, MongoDB, and Socket.IO.
+This is the backend for the BlueSky, a real-time chat application with group and direct messaging, built with Node.js, Express, MongoDB, and Socket.IO.

 ## Features